MicrosoftDocs/learn/learn-pr/iot/examine-azure-iot-solution-monitoring-logging/includes/4-diagnostic-settings.md

 You can also user PowerShell to enable and disable individual metrics and log categories.
 For more information, see [Set-AzDiagnosticSetting](/powershell/module/az.monitor/set-azdiagnosticsetting).

-## Controlling costs
+## Control costs

 There's a cost for collecting data in a Log Analytics workspace, so only collect the categories you require for each service.
 The data volume for resource logs varies significantly between services.

-You might also not want to collect platform metrics from Azure resources because this data is already being collected automatically in Metrics.
+You might not want to collect platform metrics from Azure resources because this data is already being collected automatically in Metrics.
 Only configure your diagnostic data to collect metrics if you need metric data in the workspace for more complex analysis with log queries.
 Diagnostic settings don't allow granular filtering of resource logs.

 For pricing information, see [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/).